 The Musée des Arts et Métiers houses one of the world’s most outstanding collections of scientific and industrial instruments.

-Founded by anti-clerical French revolutionaries to celebrate the glory of science, it is no small irony that the museum is now partially housed in the formey abbey church of Saint Martin des Champs.
-The museum's collection originated with a selection of mechanical contraptions bequeathed to Louis XVI by the mechanical engineer Jacques Vaucanson, inventor of the most renowned automaton of the 18th century, a talking, flapping, defecating mechanical duck.
+Founded by anti-clerical French revolutionaries to celebrate the glory of science, it is no small irony that the museum is now partially housed in the former abbey church of Saint Martin des Champs.
+The museum’s collection originated with a selection of mechanical contraptions bequeathed to Louis XVI by the mechanical engineer Jacques Vaucanson, inventor of the most renowned automaton of the 18th century, a talking, flapping, defecating mechanical duck.
 (The duck is no longer in existence, though a modern replica exists in the Museum of Automatons in Grenoble, France.)

 The Arts et Métiers collection soon grew to include machines of industry like the Jacquard loom, chronometers, the first steam-powered automobile, the chemist Antoine Lavoisier’s laboratory, calculating machines, and other marvels of the Enlightenment.

 The recently renovated museum is broken up into several sets of exhibits: scientific instruments, materials and their fabrication, construction, communications, and energy.
 One darkened room hosts a theater of automata, including one that once belonged to Marie-Antoinette.
+There is even the original model of the Statue Liberty on which the sculptor Frederic Bartholdi based its much grander New York counterpart.